satish-rajnale/TypeScript-zero-to-Hero/README.md

 Typescript aims at providing long term gain for small constribution in type defining your code.

-Typescript can be added by using npm and including a typeconfig.js file in you project files.
+Typescript can be added by using npm and including a typeconfig.js file in you project files.Just make sure anything you use like react or node or any external modules must have a proper supportive type defined dependancy added in package.json file.